mdspro15/cpp_00/README.md

 # CPP_00
+**Namespace**
+Namespace provide a method for preventing nameconflicts in large projects.
+The identifiers of the C++ standard library are defined in a namespace called ```std``` In order to use any identifier belonging to the standard library, we need to specify that it belongs to the std namespace.
+One way to do this is using ::operator.
 # ex00 Megaphone
 This project requires you to create a program that takes arguments from user and make all capital letters.
 If no argument are passed, it will display default message.
 # ex01 My Awsome Phonebook